What is Full Cycle Recruiting?

 In small companies and start-ups, full cycle recruiting usually makes the most practical sense.
 There would likely not be enough resources to dedicate an entire department to the recruitment process, never mind each step within the process.

 In medium or large companies, there’s usually an HR department that handles recruiting.
-In these cases, there are skilled people (specialists) dedicated to different stages of the recruitment process.
+In these cases, skilled people (specialists) are dedicated to different stages of the recruitment process.
 It is a suboptimal use of expertise to have someone specialized in screening devote time to onboarding employees, and vice versa.

 A large company may also want to avoid having star HR employees tied up making a hire from start to finish that may or may not turn out to be a good one.

-According to a Glassdoor study, it takes 24 days and costs $4000 to hire a new employee.
+According to recent recruitment statistics, it takes an average of 42 days to fill a position, which can translate to nearly $8,000 to hire a new employee.
 In some cases, it can cost more or take longer, depending on the role that needs to be filled.

 Advantages of Full Cycle Recruiting